YolandePretorius/251-Assignment1-Yolande-Jamie/README.md

 __Files that are included to test:__

-1. Travis Cl test can be done to check test unit SafeOpen
+1. Travis Cl can be used to build and test software.

 2. Stories.txt - this is a file that contains text and can be used to test the open file function.